cxc10-com/C10-Index_WhitePaper/C10_Index_WhitePaper_Compliant_EN.md

 ## 1. Overview

 The C10 **Free-Float Market-Cap** Weighted Cryptocurrency Index (the “Index”) measures the performance of the top ten cryptoassets by free-float market capitalization, excluding stablecoins, wrapped tokens, and staking receipts.
-The Index uses a **modified free-float market-cap weighting** scheme with a **50% single-constituent cap to limit concentration in any one asset**, making it suitable for benchmarking, portfolio construction, and index-linked products.
+The Index uses a **modified free-float market capitalization weighting** scheme with a **50% single-constituent cap to limit concentration in any one asset**, making it suitable for benchmarking, portfolio construction, and index-linked products.

 ## 2. Index Summary